saritasa-nest/saritasa-forge-admin/docs/NAVIGATIONS.md

 You can click on the navigation on the entity details to see navigation data in dialog.

-### Collection

-Collection navigations have this behavior by default.

 ### Reference

 For reference navigation you need to configure it via Fluent API.
 Note that only primary key of the entity is clickable to see navigation data.